Sayyat/next-i18n-auth/README.md

 ### Authentication

-- **Sign Up**: Use the `/register` page to create a new account.
+* **Sign Up**: Use the `register` modal to create a new account.
 The backend API handles user registration and returns access and refresh tokens.
-- **Log In**: Access `/login` to authenticate users.
+* **Log In**: Use the `login` modal to authenticate users.
 Tokens are stored securely, and JWT is decoded for user details.

 ### Localization

-- The project uses `next-intl` for localization.
+* The project uses `i18next` for localization.
+See [i18next](https://www.i18next.com/) for more details.
+* The localization process is fully automated.
+See [Automation](./docs/automation.md) for more details.
-- Languages supported: `Kazakh`, `English`, and `Russian`.
+* Supported languages: `Kazakh`, `English`, and `Russian`.
-- The language can be changed using the dropdown in the header.
+* Language can be changed using the dropdown in the header.

 ### Toast Notifications

-- Feedback is provided using `react-toastify`.
+* Feedback is provided using `react-toastify`.
-- Example: Error messages during authentication or form validation feedback.
+* Example: Error messages during authentication or form validation feedback.

 ### Zod Validation

-- Zod is used for client-side schema validation for forms.
+* Zod is used for client-side schema validation for forms.
-- Errors are displayed with translations based on the current locale.
+* Errors are displayed with translations based on the current locale.

 ---